beingforthebenefit/PlexMonitorChrome/CONTRIBUTING.md

-# Contributing to Plex Server Stats Firefox Extension
+# Contributing to Plex Server Stats Chrome Extension

-Thank you for considering contributing to the Plex Server Stats Firefox Extension!
+Thank you for considering contributing to the Plex Server Stats Chrome Extension!
 Contributions from the community help improve and enhance the extension for everyone.

 ## Getting Started

-To get started with contributing to the Plex Server Stats Firefox Extension, please follow these steps:
+To get started with contributing to the Plex Server Stats Chrome Extension, please follow these steps:

 1. Fork the repository and clone it to your local machine.
 2. Make your changes or additions to the codebase.